Self-Awareness

 We must be aware of ourselves before we can perform any self-improvement.

-Meditation is a simple, necessary mechanism of slowing down our thoughts:
+Meditation is a simple, necessary mechanism to slow down our thoughts:

 1. Sit somewhere comfortable.